cvilsmeier/cmark-java/README.md

 ## Authors

-Christoph Vilsmeier is the author of cmark-wrapper.
+Christoph Vilsmeier is the author of cmark-java.
 John MacFarlane is the main author of [cmark].